 While the kidney shaped shell houses the nut, the pear shaped pedicel or cashew apple is also edible and can be eaten raw.
 This swollen stem is known as the cashew apple.
 Rich in vitamin C the cashew apple is highly perishable.
 You can eat cashew apples fresh or juice them.
 Cashew apples can also be used in syrups, wines, gins and pickles.

-While the plant is mainly grown for its nut, remember that the apple is also worth using.
+While cashew trees are mainly grown for its nut, remember that the cashew apple is also worth using.
 The cashew tree also has ornamental properties, making it a worthwhile addition to the garden.

 A cashew tree is an attractive, evergreen addition to any garden or orchard.
 Its delicate pink flowers can add interest during the spring and summer months.
-Once established they require minimal care and attention, allowing you to enjoy the cashew nuts and foliage.
+Once established cashew trees grow while requiring minimal care and attention, allowing you to enjoy the anacardium occidentale cashew nuts and foliage from the cashew trees.